 The Group has engaged Internal Audit Function which reports to the Audit Committee.
 The Internal Audit Function is independent from operation management in performing internal audit reviews.
 Audits are conducted according to the internal audit plan approved by the Audit Committee to review the Group's major operational, financial, compliance and risk management controls.
-During the process of the internal audits, the Internal Audit Function will identify internal control deficiencies and weaknesses and propose recommendations for improvements.
-Internal audit findings and control deficiencies will be communicated to Internal Audit Function and the management, who are responsible for ensuring that the deficiencies are rectified within a reasonable period.
-A follow-up review will also be performed to ensure the remedial actions are implemented.
+During the process of the internal audits, the Internal Audit Function will identify internal control deficiencies and weaknesses and proposed recommendations for improvements.
+Internal audit findings and control deficiencies are communicated to Internal Audit Function and the management, who is responsible for ensuring the deficiencies are rectified within a reasonable period.
+A follow-up review is also performed to ensure the remedial actions are implemented.